zognin/tp/docs/UserGuide.md

 * The inventory displays a list of ingredients whose quantities can be tracked.
 * Ingredients are considered duplicates when they have the same name and unit.
 * The matching of names and units are case insensitive.
-* Ingredients in the inventory are sorted by ascending alphabetical order of ingredient name in the list.
+* Ingredients in the inventory are sorted by ascending alphabetical order of ingredient name.
   Uppercase letters appear before lowercase letters.

 ### 3.3 Order